 What are the signs of seasonal affective disorder?

 SAD symptoms are experienced uniquely by each person, and not all will apply to everyone, but if a majority of the list below sounds like you, consider a consultation for an action plan.
-It can be done, you can change your vulnerability to SAD, break your pattern every winter, and this can help relationships, work life, personal happiness and emotional well being;
+It can be done; you can change your vulnerability to SAD, and break your pattern every winter.
+This can help relationships, work life, personal happiness and emotional well-being.

 - You may feel more tired as autumn sets in, and lack energy and enthusiasm, whereas when spring appears, you have increasing energy, enthusiasm and joy in life.